franciscobmacedo/ecommerce-site/README.md

 This repository contains the full code for a step-by-step guide on how to build a one-product e-commerce site using Django, htmx, and Stripe:

-- [part 1]() - configuring the Django project and integrating it with htmx for front-end interactivity
+- [part 1](https://blog.appsignal.com/2024/08/28/build-a-one-product-shop-with-the-python-django-framework-and-htmx.html) - configuring the Django project and integrating it with htmx for front-end interactivity
-- [part 2]() - handle orders using Stripe.
+- [part 2]() - handle orders using Stripe (will be launched soon).

 ## Setup Instructions